ARTISTIC DIRECTOR, PIANO

 In May of 2014, Julian received his Bachelor of Music degree from The Juilliard School under the tutelage of Richard Aaron.
 Julian is continuing his studies with Richard Aaron at The Juilliard School as a Master of Music Degree candidate.
 Julian plays a 2009 Wiebe cello.

-FACULTY, VIOLIN & VIOLA
+COMMUNICATIONS DIRECTOR, VIOLIN & VIOLA

 Jaram Kim has recently accepted a violin faculty position at Florence University of Arts.
 From last fall, Ms. Kim has been working with the orchestra La Verdi in Milan after winning the Primi Violini.
 She has spent three consecutive summers teaching at the Conservatory Music in the Mountains Festival in Colorado and also has been invited as a violin faculty to the Manhattan in the Mountains in New York for the summer 2013.